 Preparation & Modes

 Download and unzip the font.
 Open the font and minimize it.
-If you are on Windows 7 or 8 you will need to click the Install button and install the font.
+If you are on Windows 7 - 10 you will need to click the Install button and install the font.

 Choose any five photos and open them in PSP.
 Then duplicate them and close the originals.
 Now resize them so that they are no larger than 200 pixels on the longest side.
 Minimize them for now.

 PaintShop Pro has multiple workspaces and modes.
 What you use will depend on your version of PSP.
 If you are using PSP 2018, you should select the Complete workspace and the Edit mode.
 For older versions, select the Edit mode.

 - Open a new transparent, raster image 650x400 Pixels.

 - Select the Pen tool and set the tool options as shown in the image below:

 - Draw a straight line across the middle of your image.
 You can use the checkerboard of the transparent background to line it up.
 Holding down the Shift key will also help your line be straight.
 Color doesn't matter.
 This line will be deleted in a few steps.

 - Right click the node on the left side of your line and go to Node Type Curve After.